 Family members are also welcome to attend, but must have a ticket to enter the stadium.
-For information on registering for the cane toss events, please contact Kimberly (Frank) Raether.
+For information on registering for the cane toss events, please contact Kimberly Raether.

 Game Day Information

-- The barbecue will begin at 12:00 noon in the Atrium.
+- The tailgate will begin at 8:30 a.m. in the atrium.

-- Students who will be using their own student ticket must leave at 1:15 p.m. in order to make it to the stadium and enter through the student gate and then make your way over to Gate 4 to meet the rest of the group.
+- Students using their own student tickets must leave for the stadium at 9:50 a.m., enter through the student gate, and make their way over to Section L inside Gate 4 to meet the rest of the group.

 - Dean Raymond will lead all law students from the Law School to Camp Randall for the Cane Toss.
 We will leave the Law School at 10 a.m.
 SHARP in order to make it to the stadium and into Section L by the north end zone before the band arrives.

 - Students not attending the tailgate should meet at the Law School at 9:50 a.m. to walk to the stadium with the rest of the group.
 Special accommodations have been made for our group to enter through Gate 4.
 Those preferring not to walk with the group must make it to Gate 4 and into Section L by the north end zone by 10:20 a.m. in order to run with the rest of the group.

 - UW Law School and the University of Wisconsin are not responsible for any items lost or stolen during the Cane Toss.

 - Guests wanting to observe the Cane Toss should be in their seats no later than 10:20 a.m.

 Participants should review Camp Randall’s carry-in policy prior to the Cane Toss.
 It is also recommended that students not carry any valuables onto the field that they may lose during their run across the field.